 To be Azerbaijani means carrying a culture that mixes traditions from the East and West.
 It also means appreciating the value of music and art, respecting elders, and being hospitable to guests.

 The Azerbaijani language is a strong marker of identity for Azerbaijanis.
-Long influenced by Persian, Arabic, and Russian, the state and citizen groups are now working to move the language closer to its Turkic roots.
-The Soviet-imposed Cyrillic alphabet is being replaced with a locally-produced Latin-based alphabet.
+Long influenced by Persian, Arabic, and Russian, government and grassroots groups are now working to move the language closer to its Turkic roots.
+The Soviet-imposed Cyrillic alphabet is being replaced with a localized Latin-based alphabet.
 Turkic words are promoted over loan words.
 Language has also helped spark pan-Turkic movements in Azerbaijan, creating affinity with states like Turkey and those in Central Asia that speak similar languages.
+For more on this and other language issues, see our Talking Azerbaijani Phrasebook.

 Mugham is a musical style native to Azerbaijani culture.
 It blends lyrics taken from or based on classical Azerbaijani literature with traditional Azerbaijani folk instrumentation in modal and improvisational compositions.
 Developed in the Middle Ages, and nearly lost under the Mongols, it was revived and flourished under the Safavid Empire.
 Today, it is often performed at events as a way of essentially marking them as Azerbaijani.
 Azerbaijan has dedicated schools to training new mugham musicians and founded the International Center of Mugham to study and popularize the genre globally.
 Artists continue its development – blending it into new styles such as operatic mugham, symphonic mugham, and mugham jazz.